hurdg/amphibian-bioacoustics-user-interface/readme.md

 ## Overview of the User Interface

-The interface is designed to facilitate easy navigation through audio recordings, providing tools for both **manual** and **automated** classification of amphibian vocalizations.
+The interface is designed to facilitate navigation through audio recordings, providing tools for both **manual** and **automated** classification of amphibian vocalizations.

 ### Key Features: